Texas Lawsuit Process

-Discovery is the fact-finding portion of your lawsuit.
-During this time, your attorney and the defendant’s attorney will share a number of written documents.
-First, an interrogatory will be prepared that reflects your statement of what occurred during an accident that left you injured.
-This will include information about what was happening leading up to and immediately following the accident.
+The discovery phase is the evidence-building portion of the lawsuit.
+At this time, your attorney and the defendant’s attorney will begin sharing a number of facts about the case.
+First, an interrogatory will be written so that it reflects your statement of what occurred during an accident that resulted in your injury.
+This includes information about what led up to and what happened immediately after your accident.

 Your attorney will be asked to share with the defendant’s attorney your medical records and other documentation about the injury you sustained and its proposed treatment.
 Both attorneys will also interview any witnesses to the accident.
 This process is generally straightforward.